jhillbht/Brian-Instantly-Stripe/README.md

 # Brian Instantly Stripe Integration

-A comprehensive customer retention and lifecycle marketing system that automatically converts Stripe customers into Instantly leads organized by state and purchase date for annual renewal reminders and cross-selling opportunities.
+A comprehensive customer retention and lifecycle marketing system that automatically converts Stripe customers into Instantly leads organized by state and purchase date for annual renewal reminders. **Now enhanced with AI Development Meta-Framework and Claude Code Sub-Agents for optimized development.**

 ## 🎯 Specific Business Purpose